Thanksgiving Through Fire

 My daughter Andrea drove us down to Santa Barbara on Monday.
 Besides some slow traffic in places, it was a fairly uneventful trip down.
 As we approached Santa Barbara all of a sudden we all got a message on our phones saying there was a fire nearby, and there could be emergency vehicles on the road.
 However, as we proceeded on we didn’t encounter any vehicles, but we did see some smoke arising on the other side of a ridge.

 We arrived at Sylvia’s home, and they were aware of the fire, but it seemed a long way away.
 We relaxed and chatted and eventually ate dinner.
 Jonathan arrived home from work and seemed more concerned about it all than we were.
-He went out to put out some fire hoses around the property as they had fire hydrants, part of the code for their property.
+He went out to lay down some fire hoses around the property as they had fire hydrants, part of the code for their property.
 By this time it was dark, and we could see the glow of the fire over the ridge.
 It was pretty large.
 On the news we heard about neighborhoods that were being evacuated, but they weren’t really close to us.

 We would go out and see the fire from time to time, and then Jonathan called us to look.
 The fire had come over the ridge and now rather than a glow, we could see flames.
 It had become extremely windy, and the wind was blowing embers around that were setting off the fires.
 The flames were on the other side of the road from Jonathan’s property, but it was getting closer.
 We began to be concerned.
 Within a short time we saw how fast the flames were moving, and we decided we needed to leave.
 It was too close for comfort.